imixs/open-bpmn-vscode-integration/README.md

 # Development

 To build the webview and extension module run

     $ yarn install

 ## Package VS-Code Extension

 To package the VS-Code Extension into a .vsix file you first have to install the vsce tool.
+If not yet done install the node package `rimraf`

+    $ sudo npm i -g rimraf

 Next run:

     $ cd open-bpmn.vscode/extension
+    $ yarn install
     $ vsce package --yarn

 You can check the file with :